Skip to main content

 Contract & Misrepresentation (applicable to all sales of horses)

-The law of contract and misrepresentation apply to sales of horses regardless of whether the seller is conducting a private sale, say a one off sale, or is in the business of selling horses.
-A purchaser can sue on the contract or in relation to any representation.
+The law of contract and principles of misrepresentation apply to the sale of horses throughout Australia, whether the seller is making a one-off private sale or is engaged in the business of selling horses.
+A purchaser can bring a claim for breach of contract or for any false or misleading representation.

 Contract between Seller and Buyer (applicable when selling a horse)